How to authorize developer accounts using OAuth 2.0 in Azure API Management

 Enter the Authorization endpoint URL.
 For Azure Active Directory, this URL will be similar to the following URL, where

 <client_id>is replaced with the client id that identifies your application to the OAuth 2.0 server.

 The Authorization request method specifies how the authorization request is sent to the OAuth 2.0 server.
 By default GET is selected.

-The next section is where the Token endpoint URL, Client authentication methods, Access token sending method, and Default scope are specified.
+Then, Token endpoint URL, Client authentication methods, Access token sending method and Default scope need to be specified.

 For an Azure Active Directory OAuth 2.0 server, the Token endpoint URL will have the following format, where